 Not only do “in-demand” careers such as doctors, lawyers, and actors get paid well in Canada.
 Some of the best jobs in Canada are available even without a university degree.

 Additionally, various Canadian immigration programs from different provinces/territories in Canada make it possible.
 We have listed some of these top Canadian jobs without a degree requirement.
 Check them out below.

 - Average salary: $31,968 to $72,264 Canadian dollars

 - Requirements: A high school diploma and a professional driver’s license.

 Work In Canada Requirements: Immigration Programs for Non-Diploma Candidates

 There are more than three immigration programs that candidates without formal education can choose from, but here at CanadaCIS, we have found the following to be the best:

 The Canadian Experience Class

-This is probably the most common option for skilled workers that do not require a degree, but some of the other requirements include:
+The Canadian Experience Class is a program for skilled workers who have Canadian work experience and want to become permanent residents.
+It is probably the most common option for skilled workers that do not require a degree, but some of the other requirements include:

-- Meeting the language level requirements for your job such as writing, reading, listening, and speaking
+- Meeting the language level requirements for your job such as writing, reading, listening and speaking